 The monocrystalline solar panel is made of monocrystalline silicon is the purest.
 They are available in the form of an equally dark look and rounded edges.
 The reason for the high purity of silicon is that this type of solar panel has the highest efficiency of above 20% rate.

 The benefits of using monocrystalline solar panels have a higher power output, occupy less space, and last longer.
-They are also very expensive compared to other types of solar panels.
+They are also costly compared to other types of solar panels.
 Another benefit to consider is that they are slightly less affected by high temperatures than polycrystalline panels.

-The polycrystalline solar panels have unique look than other panels.
-This type of solar panel has squares and its angles are not cut.
+The polycrystalline solar panels have a unique look than other panels.
+This type of solar panel has squares, and its angles are not cut.
 The appearance of this panel has a blue and speckled look.

 These solar panels are manufactured by melting the raw silicon, which is a quicker and less expensive process compared to monocrystalline panels.